 - Season dates: Year round

-- Areas open: Statewide.
+- Areas open: Statewide.\

 - Bag limit: No limit

 - Possession limit: No limit

-- Notes: Collared-doves may be hunted without a license, year round.
+- Notes: Collared-doves may be hunted without a license, year round, using any weapon that you lawfully possess.
 Collared-doves should remain fully feathered so they can be distinguished from mourning and white-winged doves.
 Any collared-doves taken during the dove season will not count as part of the combined dove bag and possession limits if they remain unplucked during transport.